citta-lab/DSA/byTechnique/dijkstra-graph-algorithm.md

 - Money conversion
 - Router ( Open Source Path First (OSPF), an Internet-based routing protocol, uses Dijkstra’s Algorithm for finding best route from source router to other routers in the network )
 - Telephone and Cellular networks for routing management
+- websites for booking flights
+- Friend suggestions on social media
+- finding a way through a maze

 ## Implementation Examples:
 - http://www.csl.mtu.edu/cs2321/www/newLectures/30_More_Dijkstra.htm